Stock market today: Wall Street rallies and adds to its hot start to the week

 NEW YORK (AP) — U.S. stocks are rallying Tuesday and adding to their hot start to the week.

-The S&P 500 was up 1% in midday trading to pull further out of the hole created by a six-day losing streak.
-The Dow Jones Industrial Average was up 226 points, or 0.6%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 1.4% higher.
+The S&P 500 was up 1.1% in afternoon trading to pull further out of the hole created by a six-day losing streak.
+The Dow Jones Industrial Average was up 240 points, or 0.6%, as of 12:24 p.m.
+Eastern time, and the Nasdaq composite was 1.5% higher.

 A report on U.S. business activity that was weaker than expected was helping to support the market.
 Financial markets are in an awkward phase where the hope is for the economy to stay solid enough to avoid a recession, but not so hot that it keeps upward pressure on inflation.